 Last month, I ran into a really good sale on organic lemons so I stocked up.
 I washed them and froze them whole, so I can just pop one into my smoothie when I feel like it.
 I also do this with kiwis and apples.
 Peel the kiwis and core the apples before you freeze them so they’re ready to go.

-Tip – If you’re worried about the acidity from the lemon, you can drink the smoothie with a straw so it’s less likely to touch your teeth.
+Tip – If you’re worried about the acidity from the lemon, you can drink the smoothie with a paper straw so it’s less likely to touch your teeth.
+Otherwise, I just rinse my mouth with water after I drink it.

 This lemon pomegranate smoothie is perfect to make if you’re feeling a bit under the weather too.
 Did you know that a kiwi has more vitamin C than an orange does?
 All of the ingredients combined are sure to give your immune system the boost it needs to fight off that nasty cold.